About the Regional Park and Open Space District

 We all need parks and open spaces – they have significant impacts on the everyday lives of residents and provide valuable spaces and opportunities for active and passive recreation, social engagement, and community connectivity.
 The Los Angeles County Regional Park and Open Space District (also commonly referred to as “RPOSD” or “the District”), was established to promote and protect the over 4,000 square miles of park and open spaces, including thousands of parks, recreation and community centers, beaches, senior centers, arboreta and botanic gardens and wildlife lands, in Los Angeles County for the enjoyment of residents and visitors.

-Want to know how to tell when an open space, recreation, trail or park project had been awarded a RPOSD grant funded by Proposition A or Measure A tax dollars?
-All grantees are required to acknowledge the support by utilizing our brand elements, which you can learn more about by reading the Branding Guidelines.
+Do you want to know how to tell when an open space, recreation, trail or park project had been awarded a RPOSD grant funded by Proposition A or Measure A tax dollars?
+All grantees are required to acknowledge the support of RPOSD by utilizing our brand elements, which you can learn more about by reading the Branding Guidelines.

 Continue exploring OUR TIMELINE to learn more about how our past has shaped who we are today and what our vision holds for the future.